OpenframeProject/Openframe-Docs/source/includes/_frame-setup-guide.md

 * Images (PNG, JPG, JPEG)
 * Videos (mp4)
-* Websites (no webGL yet, sorry!)
+* Websites (including WebGL)
 * Shaders

-If you'd like to add artwork with a different format (Processing, OpenFrameworks, etc.) you can [search for existing extensions](https://npmsearch.com/?q=openframe-extension) on NPM or [create an extension](https://github.com/OpenframeProject/Openframe/wiki/Openframe-user-guide#42-how-to-create-an-extension) to support a new format.
+If you'd like to add artwork with a different format (Processing, OpenFrameworks, etc.) you can [search for existing extensions](https://npmsearch.com/?q=openframe-extension) on NPM or [create an extension](#4-2-creating-an-extension) to support a new format.

 See more about installing and creating Extensions [below](#4-extensions).